tiirwaa/BootThatISO-WITHOUT-USB---NO-USB-NEEDED-/README.md

 ## Security and Recovery
 ## Limitations
-- Operates on Disk 0 and shrinks volume C: by 12 GB; other layouts are not currently supported.
+- Operates on Disk 0 and shrinks volume C: by ~10.5 GB; other disk layouts are not currently supported.
 - Requires administrator privileges and Windows PowerShell availability.
 - Language files under `lang/` are required; the app shows an error if none are found.

+## Security and Recovery
 - The operation modifies the system disk; back up before executing the tool.
 - During the process, avoid closing the application from Task Manager; use the integrated cancel option.
 - Use the **Recover Space** button to remove `ISOBOOT`/`ISOEFI` partitions and restore the `C:` drive if you decide to revert the configuration.